feature-engine/feature_engine/docs/user_guide/imputation/CategoricalImputer.rst

 The :class:`CategoricalImputer()` replaces missing data in categorical variables with an arbitrary value, like the string 'Missing' or by the most frequent category.

+You can indicate which variables to impute passing the variable names in a list, or the imputer automatically finds and selects all variables of type object and categorical.

+Originally, we designed this imputer to work only with categorical variables.
+From version 1.1.0 we introduced the parameter `ignore_format` to allow the imputer to also impute numerical variables with this functionality.
+This is, because in some cases, variables that are by nature categorical, have numerical values.

 Below a code example using the House Prices Dataset (more details about the dataset :ref:`here <datasets>`).

+In this example, we impute 2 variables from the dataset with the string 'Missing', which is the default functionality of the transformer:

 .. code:: python